kwf2030/hiprice-chatbot/README.md

 You may need the [docker-compose](docker-compose.yaml) that lauches all services in one step, the docker-compose does not contain hiprice-runner, compiles and runs it manually.

-While all services get up, go to http://localhost:6200/admin to get your wechat bot login, and congratulations, your bot is working!
+While all services get up, go to http://localhost:6200/admin to get your wechat bot login, and then congratulations, your bot is working!
 Send it "help" to see how to play.

-__Note: wechat bot uses remark as persistent scheme, it will remarks all your friends with sequence number while you login, that means all your remarks before will be lost and can not restore, use it in caution(you can apply a new wechat account for tesing purpose).__
+__Note: wechat bot uses remark as persistent scheme, it will remarks all your friends with sequence number while you login, that means all your remarks before will be lost and can not restore, use it in caution(you can apply a new wechat account for testing purpose).__